Rohan Khazanchi, MD, MPH

 Pediatrics

-Rohan Khazanchi, M.D., M.P.H., is an internist-pediatrician and health services researcher.
-He is a resident physician in the Harvard Internal Medicine-Pediatrics ("Med-Peds") Combined Residency Program at Brigham & Women's Hospital, Boston Children's Hospital, and Boston Medical Center.
-He is also a research affiliate at the FXB Center for Health and Human Rights at Harvard University.
+Rohan Khazanchi, M.D., M.P.H., is an aspiring adult & pediatric hospitalist and health services researcher.
+He is a resident physician in the Harvard Med-Peds Residency Program at Brigham & Women's Hospital, Boston Children's Hospital, and Boston Medical Center.
+He is also a research affiliate with the FXB Center for Health and Human Rights at Harvard University and the Health, Homelessness, and Criminal Justice Lab at Hennepin County Medical Center.
 At BMC, he received grant funding from the Joel and Barbara Alpert Endowment for Children of the City and the BMC Center for the Urban Child and Healthy Family to evaluate BMC's 2021 policy which ended automatic Child Protective Services reporting for prenatal substance exposure (https://www.bmc.org/news/new-study-shows-promising-results-boston-medical-centers-revised-clinical-guidelines-mandatory).
 He is also a co-leader of the Department of Pediatrics' Health Equity Rounds conference series (https://www.bmc.org/health-equity-rounds).

 Rohan's prior public service experience includes work with two state Medicaid programs on re-entry coverage for incarcerated youth & adults.
-He advised the NYC Health Department’s Coalition to End Racism in Clinical Algorithms as lead author of CERCA’s inaugural report and is currently a health services research consultant to the New York Academy of Medicine assisting with the design and deployment of program evaluations at two CERCA health systems.
-He has been invited to NASEM twice to testify on organizational and regulatory interventions to redress the harms of race-based clinical algorithms.
-He is an appointed commissioner on The Lancet’s Commission on Antiracism in Solidarity and a strategic advisory council member for the Rise to Health Coalition, two national initiatives seeking to embed equity across the public health and healthcare ecosystems.
-As a voting delegate in the AMA House of Delegates (2018-present) and member of the AMA Council on Medical Education (2020-22), he has led the writing and adoption of foundational AMA policies on structural racism as a public health threat, racial essentialism in medicine, redressing the Flexner Report’s impact on workforce diversity, repairing the health and economic harms of race-based medicine, and ending the Medicaid Inmate Exclusion Policy.
+He advised the NYC Health Department’s Coalition to End Racism in Clinical Algorithms as lead author of CERCA’s inaugural report and as a health services research consultant assisting with program evaluation design.
+He has been invited to the NASEM twice to testify on organizational and regulatory interventions to redress the harms of race-based clinical algorithms.
+Locally, he serves on the scientific advisory council for the Transformational Prison Project, a restorative justice-focused organization founded and led by formerly incarcerated individuals.

 Publications listed below are automatically derived from MEDLINE/PubMed and other sources, which might result in incorrect or missing publications.
 Faculty can login to make corrections and additions.